-The coal supplied to the Israel Electric Corporation is obtained from various source countries, such as Australia, South Africa, Columbia, Russia, etc.
+The coal supplied to the Israel Electric Corporation is obtained from various source countries, such as Columbia, Russia, South Africa etc.

 Coal purchase is performed in coordination with the requirements of the Israeli Electric Corporation and includes various types of coal, featuring unique properties and differentiated by several components including carbon, hydrogen, oxygen and organic compounds.

 The company cooperates solely with reliable and renowned coal suppliers in the international coal market, and continuously strives to uncover new sources of coal.

 While handling purchase contracts, the company handles coal transportation from source countries to the coal power stations in Israel (Hadera and Ashkelon), based on contracts with shipping suppliers for leasing Panamax and Cape Size bulk carriers, each featuring a cargo capacity of approximately 80,000 and 170,000 tons, respectively.

 Another area of company activity is the subleasing of bulk carriers.
 Subcontracts of affreightment serve as a means for cost savings, and also facilitate operational flexibility in the sailing schedule.

 Moreover, the company acts as a ship agency for coal ships arriving at Israel’s sea ports, and under this framework, the company provides the ship’s crew with equipment, food supplies, health services and more.

 As of 2019, the company’s financial turnover was $ 760 Million.

 The NCSC – Future Prospects